The search for non-symmetric ribbon knots: Analysing non-symmetric ribbons

 Varying the twist parameters $S$ and $T$ we obtain the knots in Table \ref{fig:knotsDet9}.
 For the values $S=-1,0$ they can indeed be presented as symmetric unions.

-With the exception of 12n268 for none of the other knots in the table a symmetric diagram was found.
-We discuss the knots in Table \ref{fig:knotsDet9} in more detail: \begin{itemize} \item For $S=0$ the ribbon can be symmetrised, as shown in Figure \ref{fig:ribbonTransformation_S0}.
+With the exception of 12n268, for none of the other knots in the table was a symmetric diagram found.
+We discuss the knots in Table \ref{fig:knotsDet9} in more detail: \begin{itemize} \item The 11 and 12 crossings knots in the table (with the exception of 12n268) are the ribbon knots with determinant 9 for which no symmetric union presentation was found. \item For the knot 12n268 a symmetric diagram is known, see template $3_1$, version b. \item For $S=0$ the ribbon can be symmetrised, as shown in Figure \ref{fig:ribbonTransformation_S0}.
 The case $S=-1$ is similar and results in a total number of half-twists on the axis of $T-2$ instead of $T+2$.
-The knots belong to the template $3_1$, version a. \item For the knot 12n268 a symmetric diagram is known as well, see template $3_1$, version b. \item The 11 and 12 crossings knots in the table (with the exception of 12n268) are the knots for determinant 9 for which no symmetric union presentation was found. \item In the column $T=0$ the knots 11n73 and 11n74 are mutants, the same is true for 12n56 and 12n57. \end{itemize}
+These knots are generated by template $3_1$, version a. \item In the column $T=0$ the knots 11n73 and 11n74 are mutants, the same is true for 12n56 and 12n57. \end{itemize}